-For my last photoshoot of the 2018 cherry blossom season, I went to Zenpukuji Park.
+For my last photo shoot of the 2018 cherry blossom season, I went to Zenpukuji River Green Park.
 It gets its name from the river that flows through it.
 From my house, it’s about a ten-minute walk.
 I’ve been there so many times over the years.
 Local photographers love it.

 It is a different type of park from what I usually photograph.
 Places like Shinjuku Gyoen and Hamarikyu are picture-perfect.
-They also have a history that is very important to the city of Tokyo.
+They have a history that is very important Tokyo.
 Zenpukuji is different, as it is the type of place that gets well used.
 It’s a working park.
-People go there to play games, jog or walk a dog.
+People go there to play games, jog, or walk a dog.
 Picnics are popular there too.

 Slightly off-topic, but I’ve realized something.
 I’ve only ever seen cherry blossoms at parks or rivers in Tokyo.
 Is that weird?
 One day I should take a train somewhere to experience them in the country.
 Would it be a different experience?
 I’m such a city boy.

 Still, Zenpukuji is good enough for me, and I recommend it.
 It is pretty large, and I haven’t seen it all.
 I usually enter it from Itsukaichikai Road and walk the loop that brings me back to the road.
 That is quite a long walk already.
 But, if you cross the street, the park continues and joins with Wadabori park.
 That is something I haven’t seen yet.
 If you have, please let me know what it is like, as I’d love to hear about it.